 Reputation Management is a Two-Way Street

 While hiring managers are ramping up their compensation packages and adjusting job content, certain red flags cause them to reject candidates.
 And it’s not about whether a candidate has a four-year degree.
 In fact, employers are more willing than ever to hire a person who needs some training.
-But they consider the following elements to be worrisome: candidates with big resume gaps (46%), those who live far from the company office (42%) and people who appear to be job hoppers (46%).

 Meanwhile, job seekers are busy checking out companies they want to work for.
-They’ll definitely look at the company website and your LinkedIn page.
+They’ll definitely look at your company website and your LinkedIn page.
 And they’ll probably stop by other sites such as Glassdoor.
 As you’re hiring for job fit, make sure you are attractive to prospective employees who want to make an informed decision before they accept an offer from you.

 Photo by cottonbro from Pexels